- Future Students

 - For everything from art exhibitions, concerts, festivals and sporting competitions: Queensland Holidays- Townsville Events.

-- For regular community events, such as markets, and more: Townsville City Council Calendar.
+- For regular community events, such as markets, and more: What's On Townsville.

 - For movies at the cinema: Warrina Cineplex in Currajong, Event Cinemas in the city and Reading Cinemas at Cannon Park.